 The bottom line?
 Proper and sufficient sleep each night (without exception) is positively vital for both blood glucose regulation and insulin sensitivity!

 And since irregular or insufficient sleep also happens to be a factor in chronic stress, that just means a double blow for our immune system and metabolism health!
-All the more reason to get some decent ‘shut-eye’, wouldn’t you say?
+All the more reason to get some decent ‘shut-eye’.

-Like we explained, the life choices you make and the lifestyle habits you adopt have an even bigger role to play in regulating and maintaining blood sugar level responses and insulin sensitivity.
-So, for those of you who struggle with the regulation of these two things, take note.
+As we explained, the life choices we make and the lifestyle habits we adopt have an even bigger role to play in regulating and maintaining blood sugar level responses and insulin sensitivity.
+So, for those who struggle with the regulation of these two things, take note.

-Implementing more and more drastic dietary changes (like eating less and less carbs or avoiding them altogether) is not the best choice here.
+Implementing more and more drastic dietary changes (like eating less and fewer carbs or avoiding them altogether) is not the best choice here.

-In fact, an insufficient carbohydrate intake can do you more harm than good.
-You’d be missing out on some of the most essential minerals, vitamins, fiber, phytochemicals, and more.
+In fact, insufficient carbohydrate intake can do more harm than good.
+We’d be missing out on some of the most essential minerals, vitamins, fiber, phytochemicals, and more.

-Instead, you’d do much better to concentrate on your activity (and inactivity) levels, on your sleep patterns and your overall stress levels too.
+Instead, we’d do much better to concentrate on our activity (and inactivity) levels, our sleep patterns, and our overall stress levels too.
 They are far more important than most make them out to be.
 They have a far bigger role to play than any diet ever does.

-However, this doesn’t mean you should binge on whatever comes to mind.
-Most experts believe a combination of all of these is the perfect way to maintain not just your insulin or blood sugars, but your overall health and well-being too.
+However, this doesn’t mean we should binge on whatever comes to mind.
+Most experts believe a combination of all of these is the perfect way to maintain not just our insulin or blood sugars, but our overall health and well-being too.
 Stay mindful and healthy, dear readers.

 Source: Medical News Today | Web MD